To visit other articles in this series:

 - The Greenrush Bonanza, Part 5

-In the spring of 2016, I decided that I simply could no longer reside or work in a state that prohibits the cultivation, possession, or consumption of cannabis or products made from cannabis.
+It was the spring of 2016, and I had decided that I simply could no longer reside or work in a state that prohibits the cultivation, possession, or consumption of cannabis or products made from cannabis.
 I investigated moving to both Portland and Humboldt County, but ultimately opted for the latter option because of compliance documentation opportunities (my other job).

 Since my relocation to Humboldt County, I’ve immersed myself in the cultivation science and business politics of cannabis legalization.
 Behind the scenes, I’ve been helping clients develop permit and license applications—from small and midsize farmers in the Emerald Triangle to large corporate clients in states like Pennsylvania.

-I haven’t taken nearly enough photos, but that is changing quickly.
-I have been talking to people, however.
+I have been talking to people.
 Family farmers, small-batch craft cannabis companies, well-funded processing companies, and patient advocates have been educating me about the reality of legal cannabis in the United States.
+As well as the dynamics of marijuana’s black market.

-But nowhere is this culture war burning hotter than on the West Coast of the United States, where a wall of legal adult use states, from Washington to California, has alarmed conservatives everywhere from the local town council all the way to Washington, D.C.
+Nowhere, however, is this culture war burning hotter than on the West Coast of the United States, where a wall of legal adult use states, from Washington to California, has alarmed conservatives from coast to coast.

 Washington State is now charging a 37% sales tax on retail cannabis sales.
 Oregon’s conservative, backpeddling regulations are forcing small businesses into bankruptcy with illogical and insensitive packaging requirements that have wiped products off shelves from Portland to Eugene.